wifisensing/PicoScenes-Manual/source/installation.rst

         Screenshot: Users decide whether to accept the EULA terms

-    .. hint:: If you wrongfully press the <No>, the installer will show you the solution to reinitialize the installation.
+    .. hint:: If you accidentally choose "<No>", the installer will provide instructions on how to restart the installation process.

 - Reboot your system
     Reboot your system to validate the installation.